-Also, you should be prepared and devise any back-up plan in case things do not work out.
+Also, you should be prepared and devise a backup plan in case things do not work out.

 Make your plan visible

 Making your goal and plan visible can help with your implementation.
-This can be done by make notes on your notebook regarding your plan, using habit tracking apps like Momentum, Habitica, Productive Habit Tracker and Streaks, or sticking your plan on your desk.
+This can be done by making notes in your notebook regarding your plan, using habit-tracking apps like Momentum, Habitica, Productive Habit Tracker, and Streaks, or sticking your plan on your desk.

 Stage 2: Do